michaelmarty/UniDec/readme.md

 ## Change Log

+v.7.0.1

+Continued development and tweaks to UniChromCD.
+Bug fixes and GUI improvements.
+Added multiplex spectrum cropping.
+New HT sequences.

+Switched default font to Arial after years of fighting Illustrator on Deja Vu Sans.

+Bug fixes for file opening on Agilent and mzML.

 v.7.0.0

 Added new module for time domain CD-MS data analysis, UniChromCD.
 This includes some cool new plotting and analysis features.
 Most importantly, it also includes our new method for Hadamard Transform analysis of CD-MS spectra.
 You can use the tools for regular LC-CD-MS or go crazy with HT-LC-CD-MS. More info coming soon on this front...:)